cathzzr2/Portfolio/README.md

 - **Bring Memories Back to Life:** Users can upload old or faded photos of their pets, and Pawprint.ai will automatically enhance them using AI technology, improving quality and adding artistic filters.
-- **Interactive Memorial Chat::** Pawprint.ai offers a unique chat feature where users can engage with a chatbot that simulates their pet’s personality.
+- **Interactive Memorial Chat:** Pawprint.ai offers a unique chat feature where users can engage with a chatbot that simulates their pet’s personality.
 Through an onboarding quiz and memory prompts, the chat becomes more personalized, creating meaningful and comforting conversations.

 ### Lion Dining 🦁
 Lion Dining is an iOS app designed specifically for Columbia University students and faculty, helping them discover and review on-campus dining options.